Docencia-fmrico/follow_wall_cavros/README.md

 In this node tiago's behavior is separated into two states : aproaching the nearest wall and following it , with all the problematics that each state overrides.

 ## Conclusions
+In conclusion, Tiago is able to follow a wall using simple sensor/actuators.

+For extensibility reasons, we capsuled everything in a lifecycle node, where we can switch between 3 states, unconfigure, inactive and active.
+This last one is where the job is done.

 ## Video